Do you want to improve patient safety in your healthcare organization?

 - Promote lifetime learning for all healthcare providers, employees, senior staff, and others who engage in patient interaction.

 - Allow healthcare employees to help in the preparation of changing safety protocols and advance health directives involving patients at each level of care.

-- Give employees chances to further education through a variety of methods including paid in-services, conferences or workshops.
-New techniques may provide a large impact on safety protocols creating a decrease in patient incidents and readmissions.
+- Give employees chances to further education through various methods, including paid in-services, conferences, or workshops.
+Remember: New techniques may have a significant impact on safety protocols creating a decrease in patient incidents and readmissions.